Overview of Sarcoidosis

 Unfortunately, there is no "cure."
 Sarcoidosis usually is self-limiting, meaning that it resolves on its own or does not progress.
 Many cases do not require treatment.
 Sometimes, however, the condition progresses to fibrosisthe formation of scar-like fibrous tissuethat permanently impairs function of the affected organ.

 Corticosteroids are the mainstay of therapy to treat sarcoidosis.
-They help suppress the inflammation and prevent granulomas and fibrosis from forming.
+These drugs help suppress the inflammation and prevent granulomas and fibrosis from forming.

 What is a granuloma?